Bismuth subsalicylate, metronidazole, and tetracycline (Oral)

-Each day's therapy is packaged in a blister card that contains 8 chewable tablets of bismuth subsalicylate, 4 tablets of metronidazole, and 4 capsules of tetracycline.
+Each day's treatment is packaged in a blister card that contains 8 chewable tablets of bismuth subsalicylate, 4 tablets of metronidazole, and 4 capsules of tetracycline.

 Pay attention to how to take each medicine.
 Completely chew and swallow 2 bismuth tablets.
-Swallow the metronidazole tablets and tetracycline capsules with a full glass of water.
-This will help prevent irritation of the esophagus (tube between the throat and stomach).
+Swallow the metronidazole tablets and tetracycline capsules with a full glass (8 ounces) of water.
 Do not chew, crush, or break the metronidazole tablets and tetracycline capsules.

-To help clear up your infection completely, keep using bismuth subsalicylate, metronidazole, and tetracycline for the full time of treatment, even if you begin to feel better after a few days.
-If you stop taking bismuth subsalicylate, metronidazole, and tetracycline too soon, your symptoms may return.
+Keep using bismuth subsalicylate, metronidazole, and tetracycline for the full time of treatment, even if you begin to feel better after the first few doses.
+Your infection may not clear up if you stop using bismuth subsalicylate, metronidazole, and tetracycline too soon.

 The dose of bismuth subsalicylate, metronidazole, and tetracycline will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of bismuth subsalicylate, metronidazole, and tetracycline.
 If your dose is different, do not change it unless your doctor tells you to do so.